kyau/afterhours-1.8.9/README.md

 ### Attribution

+"Dark Matter Armor" is a recolored version of the Diamond Armor from Pixel Perfection by XSSheep.
 "Minecraft" is a trademark of Mojang Synergies AB, and is not affiliated in any way with this mod.